 Oh, and this girl can start a sing along to "Tiny Dancer" in a bus even when everyone is seriously pissed at each other.

 By the end of the film Penny has changed.
-She realises she's not happy being a muse any more so she packs up and heads for Morocco, dressed in a travelling outfit that would put even in the most glamorous of fliers to shame.
+She realizes she's not happy being a muse any more so she packs up and heads for Morocco, dressed in a travelling outfit that would put even in the most glamorous of fliers to shame.
 The Allman Brothers say it best, there's only "One Way Out."

 Love you Penny.